 Do you have a family member or loved one who is in denial of their substance abuse problem?
 An intervention with a professional licensed interventionist is your best chance at getting them to finally admit that they have a problem and need professional help to cure it.
 After you read this page please do not delay, you may be able to avert a potential crisis situation which can often arise when someone doesn’t know they have a drinking or drug problem. individuals in denial about their addiction go about their daily lives without recognizing that they may be endangering the lives of their loved ones or even complete strangers while under the influence of alcohol and/or drugs.

-Denial, by definition, is the ability to deny or minimize an essential part of what enables an alcoholic or drug user to continue his or her behavior in the face of evidence that, to an outsider, appears overwhelming.
+Denial, by definition, is the refusal by a drug addict or alcoholic to admit they have a problem, even in the face of overwhelming evidence.
 This is cited as one of the reasons that compulsion is seldom effective in treating addiction: the habit of denial remains.

 Often individuals who are actively abusing alcohol or drugs are unable to see the severity of their problem.
 In turn, family and friends of a loved one in crisis, can also lose their perspective of what is acceptable or “normal” behavior over time and accept the addict's excuses and way of life.
 They can also become blind to the addiction and need for intervention that is right in front of them.
 This is where the term enabling comes from.
 Families do not always intend to enable, it just happens over time as the addict wears down their loved ones and family.

 Friends and family members can also have a fear of confrontation.
-A well intentioned family may want to help but fear that confrontation might put too much pressure on their loved one and inadvertently make them do something to hurt themselves.
-All of these types of scenarios illustrate why you need the help of a professional interventionist who has the training, knowledge and experience to bring everyone through this process successfully.
+A well-intentioned family may want to help but fear that confrontation might put too much pressure on their loved one and inadvertently make them do something to hurt themselves.
+If this is the case in your family, you may need the help of a professional interventionist who has the training, knowledge and experience to bring everyone through this process successfully.
 Our recommended professional interventionists use a non-confrontational approach which respects your loved one and treats them with dignity.
-But, the goal of any successful intervention is always the same, bringing the person to the point of accepting that they have a real problem and need to get help.

-Under the guidance and direction of a certified interventionist, the complex stages of holding a intervention will be successfully navigated allowing your loved one to finally break their vicious cycle of denial.
 A professional interventionist will lead everyone though the intervention process, including the use of testimonials.
-Personal testimonials play an integral role in showing your loved one the impact that their addiction has had on loved ones, family, friends and finally themselves.
+Personal testimonials play an integral role in showing an addict the impact that their addiction has had on loved ones, family, friends and finally themselves.
 An intervention is successful when the person who needs help acknowledges the problem and admits willingness to begin the necessary addiction treatment so that the healing can begin.

 Many different types of addictions are good candidates for an intervention.
 These include: